| 如果你没有看到这个软件,看到它的介绍,真正试用,真的是很难相信。

 ack is pure Perl, so it runs on Windows just fine.

-anything where I might need grep.
+This isn't relevant to me, since I don't use windows foranything where I might need grep.
 That said, it might be a killer

 feature for others.

-The standalone version uses no non-standard modules, so you can
+The standalone version uses no non-standard modules, so you canput it in your ~/bin without fear.

 Ok, this is not so much of a feature than a hard criterion.
-If I
+If Ineeded extra modules for the whole thing to run, that'd be a deal

 breaker.
 I already have tons of libraries, I don't need more